ac-tuwien/MHLib.jl/Tuning/README.md

     inefficient when the function to tune is comparably fast w.r.t.
 Julia's startup and pre-compile time.

-- `smacdemo.jl`:
-    Here we utilize Julia's possibility to interface with Python via PyCall.
-This allows that SMAC3 can directly call the Julia function to tune.
-However, this approach is restricted to pure sequential function evaluations.

 - `smacdemo.py`
     This is similar to the above `smacdemo.jl`, but here the main code for SMAC is written as a Phyton script.